-At All Saints Catholic School, our faith is taught and modeled daily by teachers, staff members, and parish priests.
-It can range from the simplicity of a morning offering to the challenge of preparing for our school religion bee.
+At All Saints Catholic School, our faith is woven into everything we do from morning prayer to daily religion class, praying the Angelus together at noon, studying the virtues, and our ongoing focus on service to others.
 It is displayed and witnessed weekly as we participate in the highest form of prayer, the Mass.
 Throughout the year, our faith is modeled through the traditions that have grown around the Feast of All Saints and the seasons of Advent, Lent and Easter.

-The faith is evident and active throughout the school and surroundings.
+Faith is evident and active throughout the school and surroundings.
 Our parish church is located just steps away from the school entrance.
-Dedicated and consecrated by Bishop Paul S. Loverde in 2010, the church is where we gather for the Eucharist, our greatest prayer from which all else flows.
-A statue of Mary graces the center of the school courtyard and is the gathering point for the middle school prayer service on opening day, the First Communion and Confirmation prayer services, and our May Crowning.
+Dedicated and consecrated by Bishop Paul S. Loverde in 2010, the church is where we gather for the Eucharist, from which all else flows.
+A statue of Mary graces the center of the parish courtyard and is the gathering point for the middle school prayer service on the first day of school, the First Communion and Confirmation prayer services, school-wide Rosary, and our May Crowning.